django-daiquiri/docs/docs/settings.md

 Sets the visibility of the available plot types in the web interface.

 * `key` is the internal identifier,
-* `label` is the type name showed in the web interface, and
+* `label` is the type name shown in the interface, and
-* `is_active` controls whether the plot type is used in the web interface.
+* `is_active` controls whether the plot type is used in the interface.

 ---